gurpreetsinghmatharoo/gamemakerhow/_posts/2020-03-15-how-to-make-a-game.md

 permalink: 'how-to-make-a-game'
 ---

-# How to make a game in GameMaker?

 Here are some things you can do to start making games in GameMaker:
 - Read the manual
 - Look for beginner tutorials on YouTube